Dornavineeth/UnlearningFactory/docs/evaluation.md

 __NOTE__:
 - The prefix `../../data/datasets` and `../../collator` are used to locate the `datasets` amd `collator` config packages w.r.t [tofu_metrics](../configs/eval/tofu_metrics/) sub-package,
-- The first line `@package eval.tofu.metrics.Q_A_Prob` is not a comment, but populates the `metrics` key in [eval/tofu.yaml](../configs/eval/tofu.yaml).
+- The first line `@package eval.tofu.metrics.forget_Q_A_Prob` is not a comment, but populates the `metrics` key in [eval/tofu.yaml](../configs/eval/tofu.yaml).
 See [Hydra](https://hydra.cc/docs/upgrades/0.11_to_1.0/adding_a_package_directive/) documenation.

 ## Metric Handler Implementation

 A metric handler is implemented as a function decorated with `@unlearning_metric`.
 This decorator wraps the function into an UnlearningMetric object.
-This helps to automatically load and prepare datasets and collators for `probability` as specified in the eval config ([example](../configs/eval/tofu_metrics/Q_A_Prob.yaml)), so they are readily available for use in the function.
+This helps to automatically load and prepare datasets and collators for `probability` as specified in the eval config ([example](../configs/eval/tofu_metrics/forget_Q_A_Prob.yaml)), so they are readily available for use in the function.

 Implementation of `probability` Metric